nbetts/express-auth-demo/README.md

 # Learning Auth

-This repository is a demonstration of a server using simple bearer authentication.
+A demonstration of simple authorization code flow using Node.js and Express.js.

 ## Debugging